 Manifest V3 migration guide

-We have introduced a developer preview of Manifest V3 to Firefox.
-This page provides you with details of what's changed and how you adapt your extensions to take advantage of this preview.
+Manifest V3 became generally available in Firefox 109 after being available as a developer preview from Firefox 101.
+This page details what's changed and how you adapt your extensions to take advantage of Manifest V3.

-We have introduced a developer preview of Manifest V3 to Firefox.
-This page provides you with details of what's changed and how you adapt your extensions to take advantage of this preview.
+Manifest V3 became generally available in Firefox 109 after being available as a developer preview from Firefox 101.
+This page details what's changed and how you adapt your extensions to take advantage of Manifest V3.

-Manifest v3 (MV3) is the umbrella term for a number of foundational changes to the WebExtensions API in Firefox.
+Manifest v3 (MV3) is the umbrella term for several foundational changes to the WebExtensions API in Firefox.
 The name refers to the declared manifest_version

 key in each extension’s manifest.json file.

-The Manifest v3 changes apply to extensions for Chromium-based browsers – such as Chrome, Edge, and Opera – Safari, and Firefox.
-While it is the goal to maintain a high degree of compatibility between the Firefox, Safari, and Chromium extension platforms, our implementation diverges where we think it matters and where our values point to a different direction.
+The Manifest v3 changes apply to extensions for Safari, Firefox, and Chromium-based browsers – such as Chrome, Edge, and Opera.
+While the goal is to maintain a high degree of compatibility between the Firefox, Safari, and Chromium extension platforms, our implementation diverges where we think it matters and where our values point to a different direction.

-This article discusses the overall changes introduced with the developer preview of Manifest v3 for Firefox and also highlights where it diverges from the Chrome and Safari implementation.
+This article discusses the changes introduced with Manifest v3 in Firefox and highlights where they diverge from the Chrome and Safari implementation.

-This section details the Manifest V3 changes made to Firefox and available in the developer preview.
+This section details the Manifest V3 changes made to Firefox.

 The manifest.json key manifest_version